Tag: POW

 An Amazing Coincidence

 Dan McKinney describes his capture by enemy forces and the way he was able to let his family know that he was still alive.
-He talks about telling another POW who was scheduled to be released, to tell his girlfriend and family that he was still alive when he returned stateside.
-In an amazing coincidence, the Marine told him that he had actually double dated Mckinney's girlfriend back in Texas before the war.
+He describes telling another POW who was scheduled to be released to tell his girlfriend and family that he was still alive when he returned stateside.
+He is still astounded by an amazing coincidence; the Marine told him that he had actually double dated with his girlfriend back in Texas before the war.

 Captured

-Food and Living Quarters in POW Camp #1
+Life in POW Camp #1

 Dan McKinney describes the food he was given as a POW in Camp #1.
 He talks about the clothing that he wore during his captivity.
-He also tells the story of a captured photographer whose photographs the North Koreans used to create propaganda materials.
+He also tells the story of a captured photographer whose photographs were used to create propaganda materials by the North Koreans.
+He explains infractions and consequences for prisoners in his POW camp and describes cages that they were held in for punishment.
+He also discusses his perceptions of North Korean POW camps versus Chinese POW camps.

 Coming Home